AtharvanDogra/GPU_Hackathon_Arguably/README.md

 cnn.compile(optimizer = 'adam', loss = 'hinge', metrics = ['accuracy'])
 ```
 Secondly, this loss function `hinge` is compiling the model for SVM.

+CNNv1.ipynb -> This is the notebook corresponding to the first trial on the test data using CNN
+CNNv2.ipynb -> This is the notebook corresponding to the second trial on the test data using CNN.[The final model selected by the team]
+pretrained.ipynb -> Corresponds to the use of pretrained networks for classification